Imperial War Museum: Governance

 The Imperial War Museum is an executive non-departmental public body under the Department for Culture, Media and Sport, from which it receives financial support in the form of a grant-in-aid.
 The governance of the museum is the responsibility of a Board of Trustees, originally established by the Imperial War Museum Act 1920, later amended by the Imperial War Museum Act 1955 and the Museums and Galleries Act 1992 and other relevant legislation.

 The board comprises a president (currently Prince Edward, Duke of Kent) who is appointed by the sovereign, and fourteen members appointed in varying proportions by the Prime Minister, and the Foreign, Defence, and Culture Secretaries.
 Seven further members are Commonwealth High Commissioners appointed ex officio by their respective governments.
-As of January 2012 the Chairman of the Trustees is Sir Francis Richards and his deputy is Lieutenant-General Sir John Kiszely.
+As of December 2023, the Chairman of the Trustees is Sir Guy Weston, Chairman of the Garfield Weston Foundation, and his deputy is Sherin Aminossehe.

 Past chairmen have included Admiral Sir Deric Holland-Martin (1967–77), Admiral of the Fleet Sir Algernon Willis and Marshal of the Royal Air Force Sir John Grandy (trustee 1971–78, chairman 1978–89).
 During the Second World War Grandy had commanded RAF Duxford, and was chairman during the planning of Duxford's American Air Museum, which opened in 1997.

 The museum's director-general is answerable to the trustees and acts as accounting officer.

 Since 1917 the museum has had six directors.
 The first was Sir Martin Conway, a noted art historian, mountaineer and explorer.
 He was knighted in 1895 for his efforts to map the Karakoram mountain range of the Himalayas, and was Slade Professor of Fine Arts at the University of Cambridge from 1901 to 1904.
 Conway held the post of director until his death in 1937, when he was succeeded by Leslie Bradley.
 Bradley had served in the First World War in the Middlesex Regiment before being invalided out in 1917.
 He later became acquainted with Charles ffoulkes, who invited him to join the museum where he was initially engaged in assembling the museum's poster collection.
 Bradley retired in 1960 and was succeeded by Dr Noble Frankland.
 Frankland had served as a navigator in RAF Bomber Command, winning a Distinguished Flying Cross.
 While a Cabinet Office official historian he co-authored a controversial official history of the RAF strategic air campaign against Germany.
 Frankland retired in 1982 and was succeeded by Dr Alan Borg who had previously been at the Sainsbury Centre for Visual Arts.
 In 1995 Borg moved to the Victoria and Albert Museum and was succeeded by Sir Robert Crawford, who had originally been recruited by Frankland as a research assistant in 1968.
 Upon Crawford's retirement in 2008 he was succeeded by Diane Lees, previously director of the V&A Museum of Childhood.
 She was noted in the media as the first woman appointed to lead a British national museum.
+The current director-general is Caro Howell, who was previously director of the Foundling Museum, and assumed the role in May 2023.